Sunday, January 07, 2024

 Size: Size of the data points showing in map based on the data – Count of Medal

-Color: Color of the Datapoints showing in map based on the data – Count of Medal
+Color: Applies different colors to the map locations based on the selected field or measure. – Count of Medal

 Tooltips: add more information to the visual